KermanX/reactive-vscode/docs/guide/why.md

 Views in a VSCode extension are created lazily.
 If you want to access a view instance, you have to store it, and even listen to a event which is fired when the view is created.

+### Want to use Vue

+Vue's reactivity system is powerful.
+It's much easier to watch states and update views with Vue's reactivity system.
+But VSCode APIs are not designed to work with Vue.

 ## The solution

 [Vue's Reactivity API](https://vuejs.org/api/reactivity-core.html) is all you need.
 This library wraps most of the VSCode APIs into [Vue Composables](https://vuejs.org/guide/reusability/composables.html).
 You can use them as you use Vue 3 Composition API, which is familiar to Vue developers.